arathyrose/aarm-crt/README.md

 ## Tasks left

 - [ ] Logging
-  - [ ] User pickup option in AD task
+  - [x] User pickup option in AD task
-  - [ ] User place option in stash in AD task
+  - [x] User place option in stash in AD task
-  - [ ] User place option in puzzle in AD task
+  - [x] User place option in puzzle in AD task
+  - [ ] Scroll up and down in the options
 - [x] AARM and DAARM puzzle support
   - [ ] Drag N Drop for mobile
+  - [ ] Example: set colors
+  - [x] Example: disable when not in use
+  - [ ] Example: Add view explanation
 - [ ] Feedback NASA TLX
 - [ ] VA and VS support for the puzzles
 - [ ] Change instructions at crt page